Updated June 18, 2019 –

 Now, the Trump Administration forecasts has delivered GDP increases as high as 4.1 percent.

 Investors are thrilled.
 His policies have led to an explosion in the stock market.
-Investors have pumped $4 trillion more into the market.
+Investors have pumped trillions of dollars into the market.

 But political opponents and naïve media pundits continue with their sarcastic ridicule.
 Not only against his policies, but they incessantly ridicule the businessman-president personally.